Australia at the 2004 Summer Paralympics: Sport-specific criteria

-These Paralympic athletes were unable to defend their titles due to the International Paralympic committee’s decision to eliminate events for athletes with intellectual disabilities.
-Unfortunately, this IPC decision caused Paton to fall into depression as she felt she didn’t not meet the disability requirements anymore.
-It wasn’t until after the 2008 Paralympic games, that a specific and rigorous criterion had been created, and thus the ban had been lifted for intellectually disabled athletes'.
+These Paralympic athletes were unable to defend their titles due to the International Paralympic committee's decision to eliminate events for athletes with intellectual disabilities.
+Unfortunately, this IPC decision caused Paton to fall into depression as she felt she didn't not meet the disability requirements anymore.
+It wasn't until after the 2008 Paralympic games, that a specific and rigorous criterion had been created, and thus the ban had been lifted for intellectually disabled athletes'.

 Media coverage

 The 2000 Summer Paralympics in Sydney had the most comprehensive media coverage; and highest TV ratings ever experienced by a Paralympic Games for its time laying down the solid foundations for media surround the 2004 Summer Paralympics in Australia.
 The Athens Paralympics saw record media attendance with a total of 3,103 media representatives, including more than 66 broadcasters.
 The Paralympics were shown in 49 countries in addition to being broadcast worldwide via Eurosport and Reuters.
 A study of the broadcast coverage revealed approximately 1.86 billion viewers in total, distributed on 617 hours of coverage.
 The increase in media attendance is thought be attributed to the introduction of 5-a-side Football.
-The development in media attendance and coverage confirms that the media's interest in the Paralympis Games Since the Sydney 2000 Paralympics has grown.
+The development in media attendance and coverage confirms that the media's interest in the Paralympics Games Since the Sydney 2000 Paralympics has grown.

 Medal tally

-There were 518 Medal events at the games.
-Australia brought home 101 medals, including a record 26 gold medals.
-The 2004 Paralympic Games in Athens were a precursor to the 2008 Summer Paralympics in Beijing.
-China dominated the medal count with more goal medals, more silver medals and more medals overall than any other nation.
+Many analysts note that the surprising Chinese success would be a preview for the consolidation of parasport in China in view of the 2008 Summer Paralympic Games.However, the number of events compared to 4 years before in Sydney was greater than in Athens, thanks to changes in the classification of some events, the withdrawal of others and the exclusion of those with intellectual disabilities.
 Australia had the second highest medal tally overall, which were 16% higher than it was in 1984.